phoenixframework/phoenix/README.md

 Note that we must join a topic before you can send and receive events on a channel.
 This will become clearer when we look at the JavaScript code, hang tight!

 A channel will use a socket underneath to send responses and receive events.
-As said, sockets are bidirectionnal, which mean you can receive events (similar to requests in your controller).
+As said, sockets are bidirectional, which mean you can receive events (similar to requests in your controller).
 You handle events with pattern matching, for example:

 ```elixir